black-desk/dsyz/README.md

 dsyz-deepin
 ```

-This is a wrapper script that configures DSYZ to use the Deepin kernel repository and applies specific configurations for fuzzing the Deepin kernel.
+This is a wrapper script that configures dsyz to use the Deepin kernel repository and applies specific configurations for fuzzing the Deepin kernel.

 ## Configuration

-DSYZ can be configured using environment variables:
+dsyz can be configured using environment variables:

 ### General settings